Old English literature: Form and style

 The most distinguishing feature of Old English poetry is its alliterative verse style.

 The Anglo-Latin verse tradition in early medieval England was accompanied by discourses on Latin prosody, which were 'rules' or guidance for writers.
 The rules of Old English verse are understood only through modern analysis of the extant texts.

 The first widely accepted theory was constructed by Eduard Sievers (1893), who distinguished five distinct alliterative patterns.
 His system of alliterative verse is based on accent, alliteration, the quantity of vowels, and patterns of syllabic accentuation.
 It consists of five permutations on a base verse scheme; any one of the five types can be used in any verse.
 The system was inherited from and exists in one form or another in all of the older Germanic languages.

 Alternative theories have been proposed, such as the theory of John C. Pope (1942), which uses musical notation to track the verse patterns.
-J. R. R. Tolkien describes and illustrates many of the features of Old English poetry in his 1940 essay "On Translating Beowulf".
+J. R. R. Tolkien describes and illustrates many of the features of Old English poetry in his 1940 essay "On Translating Beowulf.

 Alliteration and assonance

-Old English poetry alliterates, meaning that a sound (usually the initial stressed consonant sound) is repeated throughout a line.
-For instance, in the first line of Beowulf, "Hwaet!
-We Gar-Dena | in gear-dagum", (meaning "Listen!
-We of the Spear Danes in days of yore..."), the stressed sound in Gar-Dena and gear-dagum alliterate on the consonant "D".
+Old English poetry alliterates, meaning that a sound is repeated throughout a line, generally taken from the first syllable of the first stressed word in a line.
+Alliteration is based on sound rather than letter.
+For instance, in the first line of The Wanderer, "Oft him anhaga are gebideð", "Often the loner finds grace for himself", the 'o' of 'oft', and 'a' in 'anhaga' and 'are' all alliterate.
+Prefixes, such as 'ge-' are always unstressed and therefore are not part of alliterative patterns, while consonant clusters, for example 'st' or 'sp' may only alliterate with themselves, not any word beginning with 's'.